Our tempered edge-cut nut files produce round-bottom slots for nuts and saddles. Ensure your strings seat properly in the nut without buzzing!

 Each chrome-alloy steel file has twin 4" cutting edges.
 Among our most popular tools, these professional files help you get the job done quickly and correctly.

 What files do I need?

-Choose nut slotting files that are the same size or no more that a few thousands larger than your individual string gauges.
-A smaller file can also be rocked side-to-side to widen a slot to the desired size.
+Choose nut slotting files that are the same size or no more than a few thousandths larger than your individual string gauges.
+A smaller file can also be rocked side to side to widen a slot to the desired size.
 For example, you can cut a .043" slot with a .042" file by moving it around a bit.

 Tip: Slotting Tune-o-matic style saddles

 Nut slotting files work great for metal saddles.
-Simply use the same techniques you'd use for nut slotting (read more in Making a Nut, Step-by-Step).
+Choose your file size as you would when slotting a nut: use the same gauge as the string, or a few thousandths larger.
 After filing to the desired depth, we suggest polishing the slot with Mitchell's Abrasive Cord to remove file marks and burrs.

 Our new Nut File Backer makes these files even easier to use.
 It acts like a spine, stiffening the file for a straighter, more accurate cut—no more slipping and sliding on a slick nut or saddle.
 We have models for narrow and wide files, giving you complete control.

 CALIFORNIA PROPOSITION 65 WARNING